Oxfam-Data-Insight-Netninjas-ODIN/oxfam-giftaid-logger-enhanced/README.md

 2. Useful data extraction
 3. Introduction to new EPOS till systems provider, to discuss features
 4. Increase in Gift Aid Sales of any shops using the system

+There are approximatley 600 shops in the uk, and say on average they have 25 shops per area code, which would mean 24 areas.
+Say the bottom 3 shops of each of these areas (72 shops) participated in using the program, over a period of 7 months (estimated time frame until new epos is implemented), a measure of success would be looking to see if the gift aid sales over this period of time was greater than the cost it would cost to implement it.

 ## Packages used: